product review

 A gentler, Korean-formulated alternative

 If the salicylic-acid-forward approach above feels too stripping, Anua's Heartleaf Quercetinol Pore Deep Cleansing Foam is a real, gentler-formulated alternative worth knowing about.
-It isn't part of the core Western rail for this question and isn't presented above it here — it's a genuinely different formulation approach for readers who specifically want that.
+It isn't part of the core Western rail for this question and isn't presented above it here — it's a genuinely different formulation approach, built around calming ingredients rather than an active-acid strategy, for readers who specifically want that.

 Questions readers ask